 A stroll around the Harbour to Weymouth Marina takes in the colourfully painted town houses and the Weymouth Town Bridge.
 Be sure to catch one of its scheduled lifting times to see the draw bridge in its full glory as it rises up to lets boats through the harbour.

 You will find two thriving business communities – north and south of Weymouth Harbour.
 An eclectic mix of quirky independents and national favourites trade north of the Harbour, while the independent businesses lying south of the Harbour celebrate Weymouth’s heritage and history.

 Weymouth is a sand and shingle beach and stretches for 3 miles along the coastline.
 Weymouth Beach is often listed as one of the most beautiful, family-friendly beaches in the British Isles.
 Popular with families and boasting shallow bathing waters, there is a wide variety of activities and entertainment on the sands.
-Walk along the Esplanade from the vibrant Greenhill Gardens to Weymouth Pavilion and the Jurassic Skyline viewing tower.
+Walk along the Esplanade from the vibrant Greenhill Gardens to the lively Weymouth Pavilion.

 South of the Harbour, you will find Nothe Fort, a labyrinth of underground passageways and outdoor areas with stunning views of the Jurassic Coast.
 Surrounded by a mix of quality independent pubs, bars and cafes.
 The Fort is one of Weymouth’s major attractions and a popular area for outdoor events.

 Weymouth has always been a favourite English holiday destination.
 Its beautiful safe, sandy beaches, rich heritage and spectacular Jurassic coastline have made it a firm favourite choice for families.
 Weymouth’s wide variety of indoor and outdoor attractions, family-friendly activities and events and seaside accommodation makes the town a perfect destination.